£13m Investment Cancer Research Initiatives with QUB

 - Almac Sciences’ Managing Director, Dr Stephen Barr, joined QuChem Limited in 1994 as a synthetic chemist, having completed a two year Postdoctoral Fellowship at the Queen’s University of Belfast.
 Following the merger of QuChem Ltd and Syngal to form Almac Sciences, he was promoted to Vice President with full responsibility for all technical operations, becoming Managing Director in 2001.
 In 2007 Stephen was responsible for the development of a Drug Discovery business plan which involved securing funding through Invest Northern Ireland for this new and exciting venture.
 He assumed full responsibility for the establishment, staffing and operation of this new division, Almac Discovery and was appointed President and MD.

 - Professor Tim Harrison joined Almac Sciences in 2006 as Vice President, Research and Development.
 He played a key role in setting up Almac Discovery where he currently holds the post of Vice President, Discovery Chemistry.
-In 2011 Tim played a leading role in the development of a joint collaborative program with Queen’s University Belfast, which focused on the identification of new oncology targets together with drug leads.
+In 2011 Tim played a leading role in the development of a joint collaborative programme with Queen’s University Belfast, which focused on the identification of new oncology targets together with drug leads.

-- The Almac/CCRCB collaboration was born out of this program in 2013 and included the creation of the McClay Chair of Medicinal Chemistry.
+- The Almac/CCRCB collaboration was born out of this programme in 2013 and included the creation of the McClay Chair of Medicinal Chemistry.
 Tim is the inaugural holder of this chair and now splits his time between this academic role and his Almac position.

-- The Almac Group is an established contract development and manufacturing organization that provides an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
+- The Almac Group is an established contract development and manufacturing organisation that provides an extensive range of integrated services to over 600 companies globally within the pharmaceutical and biotech sectors.
 The services range from R&D, biomarker discovery and development, API manufacture, formulation development, clinical trial supply, IXRS® technology (IVRS/IWRS) through to commercial-scale manufacture.
-The international company is a privately owned organization that has organically grown over 30 years and now employs in excess of 3,300 highly skilled personnel.
+The international company is a privately owned organisation that has organically grown over 30 years and now employs in excess of 3,300 highly skilled personnel.
 Almac is headquartered in Craigavon, Northern Ireland with US operations based in Pennsylvania, North Carolina and California.